pantheon-systems/documentation/source/_docs/pageview-limits.md

 ## Why Doesn't Pantheon's Traffic Match My Analytics?

-There are some inherent limitations with using an analytics suite (e.g. Google Analytics) when measuring site traffic:
+There are some inherent limitations with using an analytics suite (e.g. Google Analytics) when measuring site traffic.
+The following traffic will be collected in our logs, but will not be present in most analytics:

+ - API requests and AJAX requests.
- - Browsers/users that block cookies and javascript are not counted.
+ - Browsers/users that block cookies or javascript, including adblockers.
- - Users that close the browser before the tracking script loads are not counted.
+ - Users that close the browser before the tracking script loads.
- - Any page with a JavaScript error is not counted.
+ - Any page with a JavaScript error.
+ - Content pre-fetching, by browsers or by [apps](https://www.facebook.com/business/help/1514372351922333).
- - Automated traffic from bots or load testing is not counted.
+ - Automated traffic from bots or load testing.

- - API requests and AJAX requests are not counted.
- - Analytics implementations can be variable and may (for good reason) not include all pages on a given website.
+Finally, analytics implementations can be variable.
+It may be that your analytics isn't tracking all pageviews for good reason — e.g. you exclude CMS administrators to give you a view of "visitors only" — or possibly due to misconfiguration.

-Due to the fact that analytics doesn't measure _traffic_, it's not a suitable metric for determining platform abuse.
+Due to the fact that analytics doesn't measure _traffic_, it's not a suitable metric for determining platform use/abuse.

 ## What About Static Assets?